Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

-This section aims to present the relationship between the definitions of the epigraph and hypograph indexes in the multivariate and the univariate cases.
-The multivariate definitions of the indexes given by \citet{ieva2020component} are calculated as a weighted average of the indexes in one dimension.
-Therefore, the connection between these definitions and the one-dimensional counterparts is evident.
-Here, we will study the relationships between the new multivariate definitions of \textbf{MEI} and \textbf{MHI} provided in Equations \ref{mei1} and \ref{mhi1} and the univariate definitions, as well as the connection between \textbf{MEI} and \textbf{MHI} with $\rho$\textbf{MEI} and $\rho$\textbf{MHI}, as defined in Equations \ref{rhomei} and \ref{rhomhi}.
+Now, the relationship between the definitions of the epigraph and hypograph indices in the multivariate and the univariate cases are presented.
+The multivariate definitions of the indices, $\rho$\textbf{MEI} and $\rho$\textbf{MHI}, given by \citet{ieva2020component} (Equations~\eqref{rhomei} and~\eqref{rhomhi}) are obtained as a weighted average of the one-dimensional indices, thereby establishing a direct connection between these multivariate definitions and their one-dimensional counterparts.

-First, it is possible to establish a relation between \textbf{MEI} and \textbf{MHI}.
-Furthermore, this relation is contingent upon the indexes of preceding dimensions, leading to a non-linear relation between the multivariate indexes.
-It also offers a relation between the multivariate indexes and those in one dimension.
-Moreover, as the alternative definitions of the multivariate indexes given by \citet{ieva2020component}, $\rho$\textbf{MEI} and $\rho$\textbf{MHI}, are expressed as weighted averages of their counterparts in a single dimension, a relationship can also be established between the two definitions of the multivariate indexes.

-In the one-dimensional case, the aforementioned non-linear relation is not achieved.
-Within functional datasets in one dimension, the relation between MEI and MHI has been already established in \citet{pulido2023}, having that:
+A non-linear relationship can be established between \textbf{MEI} and \textbf{MHI}, which depends on the one-dimensional counterparts.
+This dependency also creates a connection with MEI and MHI and the weighted averages extensions $\rho$\textbf{MEI} and $\rho$\textbf{MHI}.

-However, for a multivariate functional dataset with $p$ dimensions, the relationship between these two indexes is shown to be dependent on the values of the indexes in previous dimensions.
-As a result, a non-constant relationship between the two indexes emerges.
-To prove that, we will consider the following definitions and notation: and
+If we consider a multivariate functional dataset with dimensions $p>1$, the relationship between \textbf{MEI} and \textbf{MHI} depends on the values of the indices in all dimensions smaller than $p$.
+The following definitions and notation will be introduced to give an explicit formula of this relation: and

 where $p$ is the number of dimensions of the initial dataset, and $\{j_1,\ldots,j_r\} \subseteq \{1,\ldots,p\}$ denote the $r$ dimensions to be considered to define the index with dimension $r$.
 These $r$ dimensions form a permutation of size $r$ from the $p$ dimensions of the original dataset.
-In light of the preceding notation, the indexes for a dataset consisting of $n$ functions in $p$ dimensions, are given as follows:
+In light of the preceding notation, the indices for a dataset consisting of $n$ functions in $p$ dimensions, are given as follows:

 and